bloominstituteoftechnology/Computer-Architecture-C/LS8-spec.md

 * RAM is cleared to `0`.

 Subsequently, the program can be loaded into RAM starting at address `0x00`.

+## Execution Sequence

+1. The instruction pointed to by the `PC` is fetched from RAM, decoded, and executed.
+2. If the instruction does _not_ set the `PC` itself, the `PC` is advanced to point to the subsequent instruction.
+3. If the CPU is not halted by a `HLT` instruction, go to step 1.

+Some instructions set the PC directly.
+These are:

+* CALL
+* INT
+* IRET
+* JMP
+* JNE
+* JEQ
+* JGT
+* JGE
+* JLT
+* JLE
+* RET

+In these cases, the `PC` does not automatically advance to the next instruction, since it was set explicitly.

 ## Instruction Layout